+Donkeys have photographic memories.
+Donkeys evolved from the desert.
+Donkeys are seriously into self-preservation.
 Perhaps you are new to donkeys and at first your donkey was quiet and nice and then all of a sudden the donkey started getting pushy.
-Yes donkeys when scared are introverted usually not always but can be really quiet and stand scared with new things.
 Donkeys can canter like a horse, trot, and walk like a horse.
-But never think a donkey is a horse as they are not a horse a donkey is a donkey. 🙂
+But never think a donkey is a horse as they are not a horse a donkey is a donkey.

-Remember they can not kick you or bite you if your timing is great, they are looking to see if you are a leader or a follower, remember each time you are with your equine you are the human leader, you have the human mind put your cell phone away, job away, kids away and just be in the moment with your equine.
+Donkeys cannot kick or bite you if your timing is great, they are looking to see if you are a leader or a follower.
+Each time you are with your equine you are the human leader, you have the human mind put your cell phone away, job away, kids away and just be in the moment with your equine.
 I say “You must be plugged into your equine to stay safe and be a great leader.”

 GOD bless you and your family two and four-legged!

 Melody Johnson, Donkey Behaviorist